a4lamber/EHRsdata-profiling/README.md

 To get started with this tool, you will need to have access to a dataset of electronic health records.
 You will also need to have Python 3 installed on your machine.

 1. Clone this repository to your local machine.
-2. Install the required Python packages using `pip install -r requirements.txt`.
+2. Install the required Python packages using `pip install -r requirements.txt`. (using conda for environment management)
 3. Open `data_profiling_tool.py` and update the file path to your EHR dataset.
 4. Run the tool using `python data_profiling_tool.py`.

 ## Contributing